ShayanAraghi/Weather-Report/README.md

-A program that gets the current weather
+A program that gets the current weather in New York